Pranav-1604/React-Eat/Readme.md

 Contact
-For inquiries and support, please contact [Pranav Singh] at [pranavsingh1604@gmail.com].
+For inquiries and support, please contact [Pallav Singh] at [pallavsingh07@gmail.com].